EnjSadman/QuartSoft/README.md

-This was done as test task for abz.agency
+This was done as test task for QuartSoft

 # DEMO